pkgcraft/pkgcraft.github.io/content/about/_index.md

 being user-interface familiarity and years of accumulated bug fixes.
-While its design has been criticized over the years, Gentoo has mostly ignored portage's underlying issues leading to [pkgcore](https://github.com/pkgcore) and [paludis](https://paludis.exherbo.org/) arising, various fallout such as repoman getting replaced by [pkgcheck](https://github.com/pkgcore/pkgcheck), and a general restraint on progress since few developers volunteer to untangle code in order to implement complex features or markedly improve the situation.
+While its design has been criticized over the years, Gentoo has mostly ignored portage's underlying issues leading to [pkgcore](https://github.com/pkgcore) and [paludis](https://paludis.exherbo.org/) arising, repoman getting replaced by [pkgcheck](https://github.com/pkgcore/pkgcheck), and a general restraint on progress since few developers volunteer to untangle code in order to implement complex features or markedly improve the situation.

 Pkgcraft takes a different approach, supporting language bindings on top of a core library allowing developers to take advantage of optimized functionality